stormpath/stormpath-documentation/source/errors.rst

 19XX: Billing / Payment
 =======================

 1902: Application limit reached.
-Please add more Applications in the Admin Console.
+Please add more Applications in the "My Subscription" section of the Stormpath Admin Console.

 2XXX: General Validation
 ========================

-2000: The property value is required; it cannot be null, empty, or blank.
+2000: The specified property value is required; it cannot be null, empty, or blank.

-2001: The property value must be unique.
+2001: The specified property value must be unique.

-2002: The property value is invalid.
+2002: The specified property value is invalid.
 This is a generic property invalid error.
 For example, supplying a fraction of 15/0 – cannot divide by zero.
 Only use this code if a more accurate status code is not available.
 For example, an email without an ‘@’ should return error code 2006, not 2002.

-2003: The property value is unsupported.
+2003: The specified property value is unsupported.
 For example, enum ‘enabled’ or ‘disabled’ is expected, but the value passed was ‘foo’.

-2004: The property value is an invalid type.
+2004: The specified property value is an invalid type.
 For example, specifying a string when a number is required.

-2005: The property value uses an invalid character encoding.
+2005: The specified property value uses an invalid character encoding.

-2006: The property value format is invalid.
+2006: The specified property value format is invalid.
 For example, specifying the “12/15/2012” date format when “2012-12-15” is expected.

-2007: The property value minimum length is not satisfied.
+2007: The specified property value's minimum length is not satisfied.

-2008: The property value maximum length is not satisfied.
+2008: The specified property value's maximum length is not satisfied.

-2009: The property minimum value is not satisfied.
+2009: The specified property's minimum value is not satisfied.

-2010: The property maximum value is exceeded.
+2010: The specified property's maximum value is exceeded.

-2011: The property minimum date/time is not satisfied.
+2011: The specified property's minimum date/time is not satisfied.

-2012: The property maximum date/time is exceeded.
+2012: The specified property's maximum date/time is exceeded.

-2013: The property value is not within range.
+2013: The specified property's value is not within range.

-2014: The property value is an invalid reference.
-For example, linking to an object that is not allowed to be linked to a ‘constraint violation’.
+2014: The specified property value is an invalid reference.
+For example, linking to an object that is not allowed to be linked to.
+Also known as a ‘constraint violation’.

 2015: Unknown property.
 For example, trying to set a ‘srname’ property instead of ‘surname’.

-2016: Property value does not match a known resource.
+2016: Property value does not match a known Stormpath resource.

 2100: Malformed query.
-One or more query criteria parameters was not specified correctly.
+One or more query criteria parameters were not specified correctly.

 2101: The supplied query parameter must have a corresponding value.

 2102: The supplied query parameter may only have a single value and the parameter cannot be specified more than once.

-2103: The supplied query parameter value is invalid or an expected type.
+2103: The supplied query parameter value is invalid or an unexpected type.

 2104: The orderBy query parameter value contains an invalid order statement.

 2105: Unsupported Query Property: specifying a property not recognized as queryable.

-2106: Unsupported Order Property: specifying a property for sort order when the property cannot be used for sort ordering.
+2106: Unsupported Order Property: specifying a property for sort ordering that cannot be sorted.

 2107: Unsupported Expand Property: specifying a property for expansion when the property is not expandable.